Noora-q/CV/README.md

 ## Experience

 ### **Innovation Forum (Dec '14 - Dec '15)**
-The Innovation Forum aims to bridge the gap between academia, industry and the public sector to accelerate the speed of technology adoption for the benefit of the wider society.
+[Innovation Forum](http://inno-forum.org) aims to bridge the gap between academia, industry and the public sector to accelerate the speed of technology adoption for the benefit of the wider society.
 #### *Finance director* at ICIF (Imperial College Innovation Forum), duties involved:
 - Contacting potential speakers to present at the events
 - Organising venues for events of about 100 - 150 people